THE MOST TRUSTED COPYCAT RECIPES

 El Pollo Loco Homemade Tortilla Soup

-Packed with tender chicken and vegetables, my El Pollo Loco Homemade Tortilla Soup copycat recipe is just like the original, which happens to be one of the most wholesome tortilla soups I’ve ever hacked.
+Packed with tender chicken and vegetables, my El Pollo Loco Homemade Tortilla Soup recipe is just like the original, which happens to be one of the most wholesome tortilla soups I’ve ever hacked.

 And the technique here is ultra-easy since you use chicken pulled from a supermarket rotisserie chicken, which is a good thing for a couple of reasons.
 You don’t have to cook the chicken, so you save time.
-And, since rotisserie chickens usually cost less than a whole uncooked chicken, you’re saving money, too.
-One 2-pound rotisserie chicken will give you around 1 pound of white and dark chicken meat, which will be perfect for this recipe.
+And, since rotisserie chickens usually cost less than a whole uncooked chicken, you’re also saving money.
+One 2-pound rotisserie chicken will give you around 1 pound of white and dark chicken meat, which will be the perfect amount for this recipe.

-Most of your time will be spent chopping the celery, carrot, and peppers, then it’s just a simple matter of sautéing the vegetables until soft and adding the remaining ingredients.
+This is a quick and easy recipe.
+Chopping the celery, carrot, and peppers will take most of your time.
+Then, it’s just a matter of sauteing the vegetables until soft and adding the remaining ingredients.
 Once the soup is hot, serve it topped with crispy tortilla strips, cotija cheese, and cilantro, and pass out the spoons.

 Find more famous El Pollo Loco recipes here.